Experimental Studies to Determine the Impact of Propane and Acetylene on the Environment In and Around Titan's Lakes

-The goal of the study is to add varying quantities of propane to methane-ethane-nitrogen system—and later add acetylene to the methane-ethane-propane-nitrogen system—and utilize Raman spectroscopy to determine these minority species affect the phases and phase transitions of the ternary system.
-These experiments will ideally provide insight into the processes occurring on the surface and at shorelines of the lakes and seas.
-Preliminary work included mapping the methane-ethane binary phase diagram at low temperatures and pressures and investigating the three solid phases of ethane that occur between 89 and 90 K—given Titan's surface temperature range of 89-95 K, it is interesting to think about what kind of impact these solid phases could have on the lake environment.
+The goal of the study is to add 0–10% C3H8 to methane-ethane-nitrogen (CH4–C2H6–N2) system—and later add C2H4 to the CH4–C2H6–C3H8–N2 system—using Raman spectroscopy to determine the effect of the minority species on the phases and phase transitions of the CH4–C2H6–N2 system.
+These experiments will ideally provide insight into the processes occurring on the surface and in the presence of liquids.
+Preliminary work included mapping the CH4–C2H6 binary phase diagram at low temperatures and pressures and investigating the three solid phases of C2H6 that occur between 89 and 90 K. Given Titan's surface temperature range of 89-95 K, it is interesting to think about what impact these solid phases could have on the surface.
 [DOI]. |

 Tuning DraGNS' Interpretations to Titan's Expected